Getting started

 The three examples show different instantiations; in particular, we have:

-• a cartesian lattice built from a list of cells positioned to recreate a 2x2 pattern; by specifying the boxes_thick parameter, the built lattice is enclosed within a rectangular box made by two layers of given thicknesses.
+• a generic lattice built from a list of cells that are properly translated to recreate a 2x2 pattern;

 • a hexagonal lattice built from a single cell positioned in the centre of the lattice.